Benjamin Szumskyj: Christian commitments

-Today, he teaches students-at-risk in Western Australia.
-He has two master's degree, one in Divinity from Liberty University and one in Biblical Studies from Moody Bible College, three Bachelor's (B.Ed/B.Soc.Sci & B.Th), two Graduate Diplomas (Christian Studies & Librarian Technician) and three Graduate Certificates (Biblical Counselling Institute Ohio; Institute of Jewish Studies; Christian Institute on Disability).
-He is also a certified Biblical Counsellor (Association of Certified Biblical Counselors).

 When not working, he focuses all his time and energy on theological studies and has begun to write articles for Christian publications online and in-print such as Got Questions Ministries, Creation Ministries International, Bible League Quarterly, Evangelical Action, and several others.
+In addition to Fantasy, Horror, and the Truth: A Christian Insider's Story, he is the author of Souls Knit Together: Thirty-One Lessons On Friendship From David And Jonathan (Pronomian Publishing, 2024).